aome510/hackernews-TUI/README.md

 The application mainly consists of the following views:

-- `Story View` displaying a list of stories.
-There are different kinds of `Story View` depending on the `tag` it uses to filter stories:
+- `Story View` displaying a list of HN stories.
+There are different kinds of `Story View` depending on the `tag` used to filter stories:
   - `Front Page`: stories on the front-page
   - `All Stories`: all stories
   - `Ask HN`: ask HN stories only
   - `Show HN`: show HN stories only
   - `Jobs`: jobs stories only
+- `Article View` displaying the content of a web article in reader mode.
 - `Comment View` displaying a list of comments in a story.
 - `Search View` displaying a search bar and a list of stories matching the search query.